COMP6248-Reproducability-Challenge/SNGAN/README.md

 FIDs are calculated with 50000 train dataset and 6000 generated samples.

+The score is the best score in 300 epoch

 # The performances of different GANs

 - Inception score change graphs of different models in different epoch